 If you have slopes and hillsides…

 These areas are challenging.
 They are hard to mow and even dangerous to do so.
 They are prone to erosion.
 One solution is to plant the area with plants that can stabilize the slope and are low maintenance.
-Some of the before mentioned plants fit well into this situation.
-Creeping juniper and deadnettle can hold a hillside and require little to no maintenance.
+Some of the aforementioned plants fit well into this situation.
+Creeping juniper and dead nettle can hold a hillside and require little to no maintenance.
+Here are others:

 If you want low maintenance…

 One of the most common reasons for having a ground cover is that you don’t have to mow.
-The above mentioned plants, vinca minor, lanium, creeping juniper, cotoneaster, and creeping thyme all fit.
-A few more to mention are:
+Already-mentioned plants vinca minor, lanium, creeping juniper, cotoneaster, and creeping thyme are all no-mow and low-maintenance.
+Another one worth considering:

 If you want deer-resistant…

-The perennial question of whether deer eat this plant or that plant applies to ground covers.
-No plant is truly deer proof.
+No plant is truly deer-proof.
 Some are more resistant than others and environmental pressures can push deer to eat plants they don’t like.
-The following are generally considered deer-resistant.
+That said, the following are generally considered deer-resistant.

-Vinca minor, lanium, chameleon plant, cotoneaster, geranium, sweet woodruff, bunchberry and creeping thyme all are deer-resistant.
+Vinca minor, lanium, cotoneaster, geranium, sweet woodruff, bunchberry and creeping thyme all are deer-resistant.
 Here are a few more uncommon ones.

-Kinnikinnick (Arctostaphylos uva-ursi), also known as bear berry, has a wide range from zone 2 to 10, well behaved, native ground cover.
+Kinnikinnick (Arctostaphylos uva-ursi), also known as bear berry, has a wide range (from Zones 2 to 10) and is a well-behaved, native ground cover.
 Wildlife enjoy the small red berries.

-Deutzia (crenata Nikko) is a dwarf version of the shrub and will bloom with thick masses of small star shaped flowers.
-It grows in zones 5 to 8 and in addition to be deer resistant, it’s also low maintenance.
+Deutzia (crenata Nikko) is a dwarf version of the shrub and will bloom with thick masses of small star-shaped flowers.
+It grows in Zones 5 to 8 and in addition to being deer-resistant, it’s also low-maintenance.

 Ground covers aren’t just for places where grass doesn’t grow.
 They can add color, texture, and give you more time to enjoy your garden.